3 Data Science Tools for Reporting

 Show code

-# URL to a stable dataset
+# URL to a stable dataset (ggplot2's default branch is 'main', not 'master')

-url <- "https://raw.githubusercontent.com/tidyverse/ggplot2/master/data-raw/diamonds.csv"
+url <- "https://raw.githubusercontent.com/tidyverse/ggplot2/main/data-raw/diamonds.csv"

 # Download and read the data